 Read the full review: KEF LSX

-This talented all-in-one system will fill your room with sound, and now that it can be had for less than the £500 we originally tested it at, it's good value too.
+This talented hi-fi system will fill your room with sound, and now that it can be had for less than the £550 / $600 / AU$1400 we originally tested it at, it's good value too.

-A retro-styled exterior belies the exhaustive list of modern features packed within.
-The list includes Bluetooth support, internet radio and Spotify Connect.
+A retro-styled walnut exterior belies the exhaustive list of modern features packed within.
+The list includes Bluetooth support, wi-fi, internet radio and Spotify Connect.
 The Revo's sonic performance doesn’t disappoint either.
-Given its size (16.5 x 43 x 22cm) we think it would be most at ease in your living room or bedroom – somewhere with more space and preferably away from corners.
+The 15cm bass driver provides tight low-end that makes for a pleasingly-warm presentation.

 Read the full review: Revo SuperSystem

 If the Award-winning Naim Uniti Atom (mentioned below) is out of reach, Bluesound has come to the rescue with another one-box product that refuses to compromise in any single area.
 In fact, recent improvements have made this one of the finest just-add-speakers hi-fi systems for less than a grand.